 Alex Turner is the greatest Arctic Monkey, right?
-Well, perhaps – he’s the band’s ludicrously talented lead songwriter, and a man who knows his way around a mean quiff (though his facial hair is perhaps a little more questionable).
+Well, perhaps – he’s the band’s ludicrously talented lead songwriter, and a man who even looks good with a shaved head.
 But he’s not the coolest Monkey – oh no. That honour falls to drummer and cheeky winker Matt Helders, whose massive contribution to the band is perhaps not always fully acknowledged.
-Readers, with new Monkeys album ‘Tranquility Base Hotel & Casino’ set to descend upon us on May 11, and as we bask in that sultry teaser-trailer, let’s celebrate him.
+Readers, he’s in the early stages of working on a solo album, which may go some way to redressing the balance.
+As we anticipate the inevitably excellent output of this musical titan, let’s celebrate him.

 If Helders and Turner didn’t happen to meet at school in Sheffield when they were just seven years old, we wouldn’t have the thunderous drum roll that kicks off their still-vital 2006 debut album ‘What People Say I Am, That’s What I’m Not’ or the crisp, hip-hop inspired percussion that punctuates their slinky, seductive 2013 single ‘Why’d You Only Call Me When You’re High?’
 And what kind of world would that be?
 Not one I’d like to live in – no siree.